Stress At Work

 Work-related stress levels are rising.
 So it’s vital that UK employers know what can cause stress at work and how to manage it.
-That’s why we have put together this guide to some of the causes of stress at work.
+That’s why we have put together this guide to exploring and identifying causes of stress at work.

-But what exactly can cause employee stress?
-And what can you do as an employer to help?
-We’ve included some statistics below, so you can see how big an impact work-related stress can have.
+But what exactly can cause employee stress at work?
+And what can employers do to help?
+We’ve included some statistics below, so you can see how big an impact work-related stress can have on employees in the workplace.

-According to Champion Health’s Workplace Health Report: 2022:
+According to Champion Health’s Workplace Health Report 2023:

 With these figures in mind, the importance of understanding and reducing stress at work is imperative.
 Businesses need to do what we can to stop this ongoing problem.